-...
-In courses where no final examination is to be administered, a faculty member cannot administer any other examination during the last five days that classes are in session; instead, he or she must administer that examination according to the final examination schedule.
+"...
+Faculty members cannot administer an examination during the last five days classes are in session in lieu of a final examination, but must instead postpone such an examination to be administered according to the final examination schedule."

 In order to avoid conflicts with final examinations, it is most helpful to list the time of the final for your course in the syllabus and to provide students with the link to the schedule so they are on notice to plan ahead.
-(See exam schedule at http://web.uri.edu/enrollment/academic-calendars/)
+(See exam schedule at http://web.uri.edu/enrollment/academic-calendars/